minetest-mods-camp/arena_lib/DOCS.md

 * `arenalib_admin`: allows to use the `/kick` command

 ### 2.2 Commands
 A couple of general commands are already declared inside arena_lib, them being:
-* `/kick player_name`: kicks a player out of an ongoing game.
-The sender needs the `arenalib_admin` privilege in order to use it

 * `/quit`: quits a game
-* `/all`: to write in the global chat of an arena
+* `/all`: writes in the arena global chat
-* `/t`: to write in the team chat of an arena (if teams are enabled)
+* `/t`: writes in the arena team chat (if teams are enabled)

+#### 2.2.1 Admins only
+A couple more are available for players having the `arenalib_admin` privilege:

+* `/kick player_name`: kicks a player out of an ongoing game
+* `/forceend mod arena_name`: forcibly ends an ongoing game

 Those aside, you need to connect a few functions with your mod in order to use them.
 The best way is with commands and again I suggest you the [ChatCmdBuilder](https://rubenwardy.com/minetest_modding_book/en/players/chat_complex.html) by rubenwardy.
 [This](https://gitlab.com/zughy-friends-minetest/minetest-quake/-/blob/master/commands.lua) is what I came up with in my Quake minigame, which relies on arena_lib.
 As you can see, I declared a `local mod = "quake"` at the beginning, because it's how I stored my mod inside the library.
 Also, I created the support for both the editor and the chat commands.